You are here

 Louisiana College's Practitioner Teacher Program is designed to assist those individuals to get the courses needed to become certified while allowing those individuals to go ahead and be placed in the classroom to begin making a difference.

 Lousiana College has implemented the largest Practitioner Teacher Program in the state.
-It serves all parishes and provides certification for teachers in elementary education; middle school education; secondary education; all-level music, HPE, and Art; and mild-moderate (special education).
+It serves all parishes and provides certification for teachers in early childhood; elementary education; middle school education; secondary education; all-level music, HPE, and Art; and mild-moderate (special education).

 "The program is a streamlined alternate certification system that allows candidates who meet rigid admission requirements to become certified through a combination of course work and full-time teaching," says Dr. Joe Aguillard, architect of the TEACH program in 2001 and now president of Louisiana College.